 We are a clinical-stage biopharmaceutical company developing new drugs to improve the lives of cancer patients by addressing key mechanisms of drug resistance that limit the rate and durability of response of many cancer therapies.
 Our targeted, small molecule drug candidates, designed using our proprietary kinase switch control inhibitor platform, inhibit the activation of kinases, an important family of enzymes, that when mutated or over expressed, are known to be directly involved in the growth and spread of many cancers.
 We have built a diverse pipeline of wholly owned, orally administered drug candidates that includes three clinical-stage and two research-stage programs.
 We have designed our lead drug candidate DCC-2618 to inhibit the full spectrum of mutant or amplified KIT and PDGFRα kinases that drive cancers such as gastrointestinal stromal tumors, or GIST.
 We are studying DCC-2618 in an ongoing Phase 1 trial in patients with advanced malignancies.
-We presented results from the dose escalation stage of this Phase 1 trial in June 2017 at the 2017 American Society of Clinical Oncology Annual Meeting, or 2017 ASCO Meeting, that demonstrate clinical proof-of-concept at well tolerated doses in 38 heavily pre-treated patients with KIT- or PDGFRα-driven GIST.
-We are opening expansion cohorts in this Phase 1 trial to study DCC-2618 in patients with different stages of GIST, as well as in patients with advanced systemic mastocytosis, or ASM, gliomas, including glioblastoma multiforme, or GBM, and other solid tumors driven by KIT or PDGFRa.
-We expect to report initial data from some of these expansion cohorts in .
-We expect to initiate enrollment in a pivotal Phase 3 trial in fourth-line GIST, where there are currently no approved therapies, in and a second pivotal Phase 3 trial in second-line GIST comparing DCC-2618 to sunitinib in .
+We presented results from this Phase 1 trial in September 2017 at the European Society for Medical Oncology 2017 Congress, or the ESMO 2017 Congress, that demonstrate clinical proof-of-concept at well tolerated doses in 57 heavily pre-treated GIST patients, of which 51 had KIT- or PDGFRα-driven GIST.
+We are currently enrolling expansion cohorts in this Phase 1 trial to study DCC-2618 in patients with different stages of GIST, as well as in patients with advanced systemic mastocytosis, or ASM, gliomas, including glioblastoma multiforme, or GBM, and other solid tumors driven by KIT or PDGFRa.
+We expect to report initial data from some of these expansion cohorts in 2018.
+We expect to initiate enrollment in a pivotal Phase 3 trial in fourth-line GIST, where there are currently no approved therapies, in the first half of 2018 and a second pivotal Phase 3 trial in second-line GIST comparing DCC-2618 to sunitinib in the second half of 2018.
+Initiation of such Phase 3 trials is subject to data from our ongoing Phase 1 trial, timely submission of certain toxicology reports and FDA feedback on the study protocol.
 We are also developing two other clinical-stage, small molecule drug candidates, DCC-3014 and rebastinib, as immuno-oncology kinase, or immunokinase, switch control inhibitors targeting colony stimulating factor receptor 1, or CSF1R, and TIE2 kinase, respectively.
 Both drug candidates are in Phase 1 trials.
 We believe our proprietary kinase switch control inhibitor platform, supported by our world-class management team, enables us to develop advanced, differentiated, kinase inhibitors that may provide significant benefits to cancer patients.

-As presented at the 2017 ASCO Meeting, in our ongoing Phase 1 trial of DCC-2618, we observed in GIST patients shown to harbor a broad range of KIT and PDGFRα mutations who received at least 100 mg of DCC-2618 daily a disease control rate, or DCR, of 78% at 12 weeks in 23 patients and a DCR of 60% at 24 weeks in 15 patients.
+As presented at the ESMO 2017 Congress, in our ongoing Phase 1 trial of DCC-2618, we observed in GIST patients shown to harbor a broad range of KIT and PDGFRα mutations who received at least 100 mg of DCC-2618 daily a disease control rate, or DCR, of 91% at eight weeks in 33 patients, 76% at 12 weeks in 25 patients and 57% at 24 weeks in 21 patients.
 Disease control includes stable disease, partial responses and complete responses measured by computerized tomography, or CT scan, or magnetic resonance imaging, or MRI scan, and assessed by Response Evaluation Criteria in Solid Tumors, or RECIST.
 DCR is the proportion of treated patients that exhibit disease control at a point in time.
-Based on these results and analysis of the plasma drug exposure achieved at the various doses and regimens administered, we have selected a dose of 150 mg once daily, or QD, for our DCC-2618 pivotal trials.
+Based on the results presented at the 2017 American Society of Clinical Oncology Annual Meeting, or the 2017 ASCO Meeting, and analysis of the plasma drug exposure achieved at the various doses and regimens administered, we have selected a dose of 150 mg once daily, or QD, for our DCC-2618 pivotal trials.